ccstan99/ccstan99.github.io/_posts/2022-11-30-obp-poster.md

 ## Figure Rework

-Through [FAR (Fund for Alignment Research)](http://www.AlignmentFund.org), I had the opportunity to design communications for the paper.
+Through [FAR.AI](http://far.ai), I had the opportunity to design communications for the paper.
 The main figure was a centerpiece highlighting the key concepts from the paper and an algorithm also clarified the process.

 <img src="/img/posts/2022-11-30-obp-1a.png" class="border-0" />